BGI-Qingdao/stlfr2supernova_pipeline/README.md

 #
 #  MODIFY HERE FOR YOU ENVIROMENT !!!

-#this is the YOUR-INSTALL-DIR directory .
+# "SCRIPT_PATH" is the YOUR-INSTALL-DIR directory .
 SCRIPT_PATH="~/software/stlfr2supernova/"
-#this is the root directory of supernova
-#different version number can be accepted.
+#"SUPERNOVA" is the executing directory of supernova.
+Different version number can be accepted.
 SUPERNOVA="~/software/supernova-2.0.0/"
-#this is the SOAPFilter path
+#"SOAP_FILTER is the executing diretory of SOAPFilter
 SOAP_FILTER="/hwfssz1/ST_OCEAN/USER/guolidong/stLFR/data_pipeline/SOAPfilter_v2.2.1/SOAPfilter_v2.2"

 #
-#   files that will be generated/needed below .
+#   intermediate files that will be generated/needed below .
 #       DO NOT MODIFY BELOW
 # UNLESS YOU KNOW WHAT YOU ARE DOING.
 #